tharglet/MonitorLocalUX/README.md

 __note:__ If you see errors regarding permissions take a look at this script (https://github.com/glenpike/npm-g_nosudo/blob/master/npm-g-nosudo.sh) to allow global npm packages without sudo.
 Alternatively, use nvm which will cause -g to use a user local repository for -g and allow easy switching of node environments [II Suggests this approach]

+Requires ElasticSearch version 1.6 to be installed.
+Uses the cluster name 'elasticsearch' by default.

 ## Building
 Change into root directory of this project.
 ```